kinghos/UniNotes/Part IA/Object-Oriented Programming/Lecture 1.md

 - The JVM ships with tons of libraries which make the bytecode small
 - The hardest part of the compile is done by the compiler, leaving the computer-readable bytecode to be translated by the JVM
 - However, there is still a performance hit compared to fully compiled native code.

+#### Functions vs Procedures
+Functions are made up of a prototype and a body
+- Prototype specifies name, arguments and possibly return type
+- Body is the actual function code
+- Functions are like mathematical functions - they take inputs and provide outputs Procedures however manipulate state outside of the function, and may have no return type at all.